Interview & Editorial images taken from The Impression biannual magazine – The Film Issue, Vol. 3

 I actually felt a bit of a similar inspiration on the piece we did in this issue with Emily [Ratajkowski] and Sebastian [Faena] even though we didn’t travel.
 It was completely inspired by film.

-How so?
-Well, New York City has been a huge cinematic inspiration for me.
+Kenneth Richard: How so?
+Trey Laird: Well, New York City has been a huge cinematic inspiration for me.
 Especially seeing it interpreted through films in so many different ways over the years, from comedies like Ghostbusters to the Woody Allen masterpieces like Annie Hall and Manhattan to the iconic films like Midnight Cowboy or Taxi Driver.
 I was especially drawn to some of the indies from the ’80s, like Desperately Seeking Susan.
 That was the first time I saw Madonna on film and there was a grittiness and an indie spirit in the film that captured downtown New York as a quirky magnet for all these eccentric characters.
 There were all these outrageous people just hanging out as if totally normal, and they were all obsessed with Madonna.
 So, I thought it would be interesting to have Emily do her thing right in the middle of all the chaos of New York City and see what happened.

 Whenever we shoot her, somehow people start gathering around and looking at her.
 They go crazy!
 Tourists, paparazzi, policemen, the Con-Ed guys… It just reminded me so much of that film.
 And part of the excitement of New York City is that these iconic places and interesting characters and unusual moments can still collide on any given day on any corner.